DaveOliver253/EPR-SADD-DO/epr-sadd-do.md

 ### PayCal interfaces
 The PayCal interfaces are:
-- Input parameters from LAP CAP to PayCal that is collection & disposal cost per tonne per Packaging Material per Nation.
+- Input parameters from LAPCAP to PayCal that is collection & disposal cost per tonne per Packaging Material per Nation.
 - Producer master data daily from RPD Synapse via PayCal to the FSS system.
 - Periodic billing data from PayCal to the FSS system via APIM.